Cosmological Inflation in N-Dimensional Gaussian Random Fields with Algorithmic Data Compression: Computational Process

 \subsection{The Program}

-Figure \ref{bushwhack_flowchart} shows the general progression of the \texttt{bushwhack} program, from the input of initial conditions to the output information about predicted observable quantities.
+Figure \ref{fig:bushwhack_flowchart} shows the general progression of the \texttt{bushwhack} program, from the input of initial conditions to the output information about predicted observable quantities.
 We detail each step below.

-\textit{Supply initial conditions.} The first step is to fix the parameters $s$, $V_{\star}$, and $N$ of the potential, and the initial conditions required for solving the differential equations \eqref{inflaton_evolution_cw_adv}.
-Since the $V=0$ minimum will be seeded at the origin $\boldsymbol\phi = \boldsymbol0$, and since we expect the field to evolve toward those values, it is only necessary to supply $\phi_i \equiv |\boldsymbol\phi_i|$ instead of $N$ vector components.
-Once $\phi_i$ is given, $\boldsymbol{\phi}_i$ is randomized in the $N$-dimensional shell of that radius.
-This randomization is necessary to collect a representative sample of trajectories for potentials with a given parameter set; forcing $\boldsymbol\phi_i = (\phi_i,0,0,\hdots,0)$, for instance, would yield paths which always start along a principal axis of curvature given our method for seeding minima in Section \ref{the_minimum_condition}.
-Recall that $\dot{\boldsymbol\phi}$ need not be supplied, since its value will be automatically determined by $V_i$ and $\nabla_{\boldsymbol\phi}V_i$ via equation \eqref{slow_roll_approx_2}.
+\textit{Supply initial conditions.} First, we characterize the potential by choosing its parameters, $s$, $V_{\star}$, and $N$.
+The initial $\phi^{(\alpha)}$ values are determined by randomly selecting a location near the origin at some user-inputted radius $\phi_i \equiv |\boldsymbol{\phi}_i|$.
+This random choice of initial $\boldsymbol\phi$ is necessary to collect a representative sample of trajectories.
+Given that we diagonalize the Hessian matrix at the origin (see Section \ref{sec:minimum_condition}), forcing $\boldsymbol\phi_i = (\phi_i,0,0,\hdots,0)$, for instance, would yield paths which always start near a principal axis of curvature.
+The inflaton ``velocity'' $\dot{\boldsymbol\phi}$ need not be user-supplied, since its value will be automatically computed from $V_i$ and $\nabla_{\boldsymbol\phi}V_i$ via equation \eqref{eq:slow_roll_2}.

-\textit{Seed the minimum.} Before solving for a trajectory, the code enforces conditions \eqref{min_condition_1}-\eqref{min_condition_4} to ensure subsequent potential generation yields physically plausible solutions.
+\textit{Seed the minimum.} Before solving for a trajectory, the code enforces conditions \eqref{min_condition_1}-\eqref{min_condition_4} to allow for the possibility that the solution is physically plausible.
 In particular, condition \eqref{min_condition_3} is imposed by randomly simulating $N$ independent second derivative values, taking their absolute values to force them positive, and storing them as the diagonals of the Hessian of $V$ at the origin.
 At this step, many arrays are initialized such as $\boldsymbol\Gamma$, $\boldsymbol{v}$, $\boldsymbol\phi$, and $d\boldsymbol\phi/dN_e$.
 The imposed constraints at the origin will remain the first $N^2+N+1$ elements of $\boldsymbol{v}$ throughout the simulation and constrain the rest of the potential via a corresponding upper-left block of $\boldsymbol\Gamma=\langle \boldsymbol{v}\boldsymbol{v}^T \rangle$.